CornHusker89/mincraft-server-web-api/README.md

 `api/command` (POST) - Executes minecraft command on the server.
 Returns data in 'command_output' key.
 Returns 200 on sucess.

 `api/log` (GET) - Returns the last lines from log.
 Use 'lines' json data to denote how many lines to return.
 Default 15.
 Returns data in 'log' key.
 Returns 200 on sucess.

+`api/errorlog` (GET) - Returns the last lines from error log.
+Use 'lines' json data to denote how many lines to return.
+Default 15.
+Returns data in 'log' key.
+Returns 200 on sucess.